 A marriage or divorce can affect your tax rate.
 You qualify for a lower tax rate if you are filing taxes jointly with a spouse, and a divorce will eliminate many tax benefits.
 You’ll want to make sure your W-4 deductions are updated accordingly for either situation.

 A child counts as an additional dependent and provides you with many tax credits and benefits.
-If you leave your tax withholding form as it is, you will likely receive a larger tax refund, but if you adjust your deductions on your W-4, you will have more take-home money in each paycheck.
+If you leave your tax withholding form as it is, you will likely receive a larger tax refund.
+On the other hand, if you adjust your deductions on your W-4, you will have more take-home money in each paycheck.

 If you file jointly with your spouse and he or she also has income from a job, you may both want to consult with a tax attorney or accountant to see what the best course of action is regarding changes to your W-4 forms.
 The right adjustments can give you the best tax break without you having to worry about owing too much at tax time.
-If you file online, check out our H&R Block review or TurboTax review.
+If you file online, be sure you’re using one of the best tax services.
+Check out our H&R Block review or TurboTax review.

 Keep in mind that adjustments made during the year rather than at the beginning will result in less of a change in your taxes that year.